 The preceding was stolen - reprinted, I mean! - with permission - from Jennifer's wonderful blog, QueerMenno, from a recent post entitled "In the play, Jesus is gay."
 Please check it out, I think the tone and range of the blog is very much in-line with Germantown.

 On February 19th, at an all-campus assembly at the Lehman Auditorium on the EMU campus, with both students and faculty in attendance.
-Christian shared his thoughts with a piece entitled, “The Benediction.”
+Christian shared their thoughts with a piece entitled, "The Benediction."